earnkeeper/docs/docs/developer/ui-components/table.md

 # Table

+Render informtion in a tabular format

 ## Example Usage

-Click any element in the `Datatable` on this page
+To view a table implementation, click any element in the `Datatable` on this page
 <https://earnkeeper.io/game/splinterlands/marketplace>

 ## Supported Properties